devmarrie/DataEngineering/README.md

 Case statements can also be placed inside aggregate functions eg `COUNT(CASE WHEN val=1 THEN 1 ELSE 0 END)`

 A lookup table stores values and definations(PK) that can be refferenced by other tables(FK) it can be used instead of many case when statements.

+### Data Quality
+Ensuring the data produced is not eronius.
+This can be done using the following techniques **WAP** (Write Audit Publish) Write to a staging table.
+Audit to ensure it passes the data quality checks set .
+If it does publish to production.
+This ensures data posted to production is of the expected quality, but many checks might cause the dq to be affected hence fail to publish.

+**SignalTablePattern** Tis entails pushing the data to production then running the audits.
+Once they pass signal downstream users to use the data.
+This also has its cons as downstream users are likely to fetch data that is not yet audited.